 Success in business and beyond requires agreement and collaboration with other people.
-Whether you are a customer cutting a deal with a supplier, a potential co-investor in a start-up company, or a CEO seeking a strategic alliance, triumph depends on the capacity to negotiate and manage interdependencies.
+Whether you are a customer cutting a deal with a supplier, a manager switching jobs, or a CEO seeking a strategic alliance, success depends on the capacity to negotiate and manage interdependencies.